Murgleys

-Murgleys, or Murgleis (possibly "Death brand") is the sword of Ganelon, a traitorous French (Frankish) count and nemesis to the titular hero of the epic La chanson de Roland (The Song of Roland).
+Murglais, Murgleis or Murgleys, (possibly "Death brand") is the sword of Ganelon, a traitorous French (Frankish) count and nemesis to the titular hero of the epic La chanson de Roland (The Song of Roland).

 According to the French version, its "golden pommel (l'orie punt)" (Note: While Brault renders Ganelon's L'orie punt as "golden hilt" at v.
-466, the comparison has been made that Charlemagne's Joyeuse also has a "l'orie punt", construed as "pommel", and possibly both gilded pieces, rather than only Ganelon's being solid gold.) held some kind of a holy "relic".
+466, the comparison has been made that Charlemagne's Joyeuse also has a "l'orie punt", construed as "pommel", and possibly both are gilded pieces, rather than only Ganelon's being solid gold.) held some kind of a holy "relic".
 (Note: Song of Roland, v.
 607) (Note: Cf. Scholod: "every one of the major Christian heroes, including Ganelon, possesses his 'hallowed' blade".)

 In the Middle High German adaptation (Konrad der Pfaffe's Rolandslied) the sword is called Mulagir, touted to be the "best short sword in all of France", (Note: The original text, v.
-1584, gives "Mulagir daz beste sachs (A text), or "Mulagir daz mere sahs (S text), and while " seax" would be cognate to MHG sachs/sahs, the term sahsis glossed in Lexer simply as "long knife or short sword", and Thomas's English rendering here gives "excellent short sword".) described as having a carbuncle on its pommel that shone bright by night, forged by a smith named Madelger in Regensburg.
+1584, gives "Mulagir daz beste sachs (A text), or "Mulagir daz mere sahs (S text), and while " seax" would be cognate to MHG sachs/sahs, the term sahs is glossed in Lexer simply as "long knife or short sword", and Thomas's English rendering here gives "excellent short sword".) described as having a carbuncle on its pommel that shone bright by night, forged by a smith named Madelger in Regensburg.
 It had belonged to Naimes who brought it out of his fiefdom of Bavaria and presented it to Karl(Charlemagne), but unfortunately Ganelon took possession of it and carried it to the Saracen side.
 (Note: Rolandslied vv.
 1568–1609.
 Wesle, Carl (1986).
 "Das Rolandslied des Pfaffen Konrad".)